 Propelling California

 Travel is one of California’s most reliable engines for job creation, revenue generation and regional vitality.
-In 2024, visitor spending saw a healthy 3% increase over the prior year.
-Growth was widespread, with spending increasing in 50 of California’s 58 counties.
+In 2025, travel spending saw a modest 1.7% increase over the prior year.
+Growth was widespread, with spending increasing in 55 of California’s 58 counties.

-The industry added 24,000 new jobs last year, with total tourism employment reaching 1.17 million.
-State and local governments benefitted directly, with visitor-generated tax revenues climbing $300 million over the previous year to $12.6 billion.
+The industry added 4,350 new jobs last year, with total tourism employment representing 1.17 million jobs in California.
+State and local governments benefitted directly, with visitor-generated tax revenues increasing 3.6% to $13.6 billion.

 Source: Dean Runyan Associates